stefbowerman/z-theme/src/_scripts/README.md

 - `checkout.js` - This script is included in `layout/checkout.liquid` and contains code specific to the checkout pages.
 - `vendor.js` - This script includes any libraries that need to be loaded _before_ the opening body tag.
 They are pulled in via a regular script tag (non defer) so try to keep this as light weight as possible.
 Currently, only Modernizr is included as it needs to apply feature-support classes to the document before rendering the page.
 If your script doesn't have a reason to be in here, it probably doesn't need to be.
-- `giftcard.js` - Runs on the `layout/giftcard.liquid`.
-Not used on any other template / layout.

 ## Adding JavaScript